 TWEN must be written to one to enable the Two-wire Serial Interface, TWSTA must be written to one to transmit a START condition and TWINT must be set to clear the TWINT Flag.
 The TWI will then test the Two-wire Serial Bus and generate a START condition as soon as the bus becomes free.
-After a START condition has been transmitted, the TWINT Flag is set by hardware, and the status code in TWSR will be 0x08 (see Table 66 on page 173).
+After a START condition has been transmitted, the TWINT Flag is set by hardware, and the status code in TWSR will be \$08 (See Table 74).
 In order to enter MR mode, SLA+R must be transmitted.
 This is done by writing SLA+R to TWDR.
 Thereafter the TWINT bit should be cleared (by writing it to one) to continue the transfer.
 This is accomplished by writing the following value to TWCR: